Aurora Database

 How Quorum Is Used

-When the database instance send WAL logs to storage instances, it doesn’t wait for all of them to response to consider the write as successful.
+When the database instance sends WAL logs to storage instances, it doesn’t wait for all of them to respond to consider the write as successful.
 Instead, it only needs the confirmation from some of them.
 This is called a write quorum.
 In Aurora, each data segment has 6 nodes distributed among 3 availability zones.
 The write quorum for Aurora is 4.
 Which means the writes are persistent on at least 2 availability zones.

 Why a write quorum is enough instead of all the nodes?
 Let’s introduce the read quorum.
-Read quorum means how many nodes you need to read when query the data.
+Read quorum means how many nodes you need to read when querying the data.
 As long as read quorum + write quorum > number of nodes

 How Failure is Handled